 On this day Hindu devotees in thousands perform the ritualistic bath at the Triveni Sangam in Prayag.
 During this time the famous ‘Kumbha Mela’ and ‘Magha Mela’ is also held in which devotees flock from each and every corner of the country.
 Even in southern states of India like Andhra Pradesh and Tamil Nadu, it is celebrated with utmost enthusiasm and gaiety.
 In Tamil Nadu on this day the spectacular ‘float’ festival is held wherein beautifully decorated idols of Meenakshi and Lord Sundeshwara are mounted on floats.
 Magha Purnima also holds special significance for followers of Buddhism as it is believed that Gautama Buddha pronounced his impending death on the same day.

-Magha Purnima 2019 is on February 19 Tuesday
+Magha Purnima 2019 was on February 19 Tuesday

 Rituals during Magha Purnima: